murlimanohar7041-cloud/murlimanohar7041-cloud/README.md

 - 🎯 My goal is to become a **Data Scientist / Machine Learning Engineer**.

+## 💡 My Journey

+I started my programming journey with Web Development, where I built multiple responsive websites using HTML, CSS, and JavaScript.
+Currently, I am transitioning into Data Science and Machine Learning, focusing on Python, NumPy, Pandas, and real-world AI projects.

 ## 🛠️ Tech Stack

 ### 💻 Programming Languages